Location | Vancouver, British Columbia

 Williams Engineering Canada (WEC) provided mechanical schematic design, design development, building permit and construction documents for University Boulevard Site B. The building heating systems are provided by the UBC District Energy Plant (DES).
 The heating for all residential units is provided through a radiant floor system.
 Domestic hot water is provided by a storage tank generation system with domestic hot water re-circulation to ensure hot water is provided at all plumbing fixtures.
 Suite and corridor ventilation is provided by a heat recovery make up air unit located on the roof with a heat recovery wheel and heating water coil to temper the air.
 Plumbing is designed for all residential fixtures, roof and site drainage requirements.
 Heating and air condition is provided to the level one commercial space by split DX heat pumps and fan coils.
 The ventilation air is provided by louvers around the perimeter of each commercial retail units (CRU) space for future connection.
 Each CRU space is provided with NFPA 96 exhaust duct work capped for future use for commercial kitchen applications.
 Plumbing rough-in services are designed for the commercial retail spaces for the future connection by tenants.
 The performance specification sprinkler system is designed to meet NFPA-13 requirements to ensure tenants safety.

-Construction of Central at UBC is expected to be completed by May 2017.
+Construction of Central at UBC was completed in May 2017.
 In addition to the building targeting REAP Gold Certification through innovative design, the rental units are a welcomed addition to UBC’s campus, providing students and faculty with a housing alternative that is central to on campus activities without being classified as student housing.
 This is one of many UBC residential housing facilities WEC has had the opportunity to provide services for and is excited to work on projects leading the industry in sustainable design.